 Dr Robin Schuldenfrei

 Burgeoning modern cities such as Berlin, in the early decades of the twentieth century, offered an unending supply of enchanting spaces, activities, and modes of dwelling—to an elite.
-Whether one entered one’s domicile via a marble-lined front hall serviced by an electric elevator or was chauffeur-driven to a vast modern villa in the city’s leafy edge, modern life offered much to the affluent consumer.
 The other face of modernity, the grim realities of mechanized factory life and substandard housing, is depicted in artworks and films such as Fritz Lang’s Metropolis.
 Against this backdrop of distinctive modern social stratification, this seminar will use a wide range of cultural objects—art, architecture, use-objects, interiors, film, fashion, print culture, and fiction—to interrogate the objectives and achievements of German modern architecture and design in the first half of the twentieth century.

 Grounding our examination in Berlin, we will look at international modernism’s utopian ideals, expressed in fantastical architectural drawings and films that depicted gadget-filled interiors to tout the wonders of modern architecture, new housing blocks, institutions such as the Bauhaus, and the embracing of the aesthetic of machine culture in art.
 In the context of the rise of modern capitalism we will examine the aftermath of war and devastating financial crises; developments in conspicuous consumption, in terms of the rise of the store window and fashionable department stores; the shifting experience of the city, in light of modern surfaces; and the aura of the art object, in the face of reproduction.